Cambridge105/Twitter-To-Emailscreen/README.md

 You can look at tweet URLs on the twitter website to work out where you want to start from if you need to recreate this.

+### 4. Update the file paths in the code
+In getTweets.py you will need to update the path to the place where the file is running, both in the sys.path.append() line near the top and the file write line near the bottom.

+### 5. Create a cronjob
 Finally, set it to run in a cronjob.
 Beware - our not-for-profit plan allows us 15 API calls per 15 minutes it appears.
 Each run of the file is 4 API calls, so we shouldn't run it more than every 5 minutes.
 `*/5 * * * * /usr/bin/python /path/to/getTweets.py`
 The script prints emailed tweets to stdout for debugging, so you may wish to redirect that to /dev/null